LTR retrotransposon: Ty3-retrotransposons (formally gypsy)

 Ty3-retrotransposons are widely distributed in the plant kingdom, including both gymnosperms and angiosperms.
 They encode at least four protein domains in the order: protease, reverse transcriptase, ribonuclease H, and integrase.
 Based on structure, presence/absence of specific protein domains, and conserved protein sequence motifs, they can be subdivided into several lineages:

 Errantiviruses contain an additional defective envelope ORF with similarities to the retroviral envelope gene.
 First described as Athila-elements in Arabidopsis thaliana, they have been later identified in many species, such as Glycine max and Beta vulgaris.

 Chromoviruses contain an additional chromodomain (chromatin organization modifier domain) at the C-terminus of their integrase protein.
 They are widespread in plants and fungi, probably retaining protein domains during evolution of these two kingdoms.
 It is thought that the chromodomain directs retrotransposon integration to specific target sites.
 According to sequence and structure of the chromodomain, chromoviruses are subdivided into the four clades CRM, Tekay, Reina and Galadriel.
 Chromoviruses from each clade show distinctive integration patterns, e.g. into centromeres or into the rRNA genes.

 Ogre-elements are gigantic Ty3-retrotransposons reaching lengths up to 25 kb.
 Ogre elements have been first described in Pisum sativum.

 Metaviruses describe conventional Ty3-gypsy retrotransposons that do not contain additional domains or ORFs.

 The Sushi family of Ty3 long terminal repeat retrotransposons were first identified in teleost fish and Sushi-like neogenes were subsequently identified in mammals.
 Mammalian retrotransposon-derived transcripts (MARTs) cannot transpose but have retained open reading frames, demonstrate high levels of evolutionary conservation and are subject to selective pressures, which suggests some have become neofunctionalized genes with new cellular functions.
 Retrotransposon gag-like-3 (RTL3/ZCCHC5/MART3) is one of eleven Sushi-like neogenes identified in the human genome.

 BEL/pao family

 The BEL/pao family is found in animals.

 Endogenous retroviruses (ERV)

 Although retroviruses are often classified separately, they share many features with LTR retrotransposons.
 A major difference with Ty1-copia and Ty3-gypsy retrotransposons is that retroviruses have an envelope protein (ENV).
 A retrovirus can be transformed into an LTR retrotransposon through inactivation or deletion of the domains that enable extracellular mobility.
-If such a retrovirus infects and subsequently inserts itself in the genome in germ line cells, it may become transmitted vertically and become an endogenous retrovirus.
+If such a retrovirus infects and subsequently inserts itself in the genome in germ line cells, it may be endogenized and become an endogenous retrovirus.